 Realistically, any improvements on this front are going to be incremental ones, but it’s possible that the range of adjustment could be further increased or even made tool-free, although the latter seems unlikely.

 Shimano borrowed Servo Wave from its mountain bike levers for the Di2 version of GRX.
 Kevin Fickling / Shimano

-The new GRX Di2 levers use Shimano’s Servo Wave design for better braking off-road.
+The GRX Di2 levers use Shimano’s Servo Wave design for better braking off-road.
 Servo Wave makes the relationship between lever and pad travel non-linear, improving modulation in the latter part of the stroke.